Flores-JassoLab/ExtendAlign/mkmodules/mk-bedtools_getfasta/readme.txt

   subject_3end_extended_nt: Query extended nucleotides at the 5' end
   """"
   Note(s):
-    - *extended_nt columns should contain only ATCG characters; for RNA query of subject sequences you have to take into considerations that T's represent U's, changed for the sake of harmony in downstream comparison
+    - *extended_nt columns should contain only ATCG characters; for RNA query of subject sequences you have to take into consideration that T's represent U's, changed for the sake of harmony in downstream comparison
     - *extended_nt columns will contain the "." character when no extension was necessary
     - *extended_nt columns will contain the "ERR" value if something went wrong with the extension